 The Message & Call to Action

-Even though you can’t test your print ad, you can run a small AdWords campaign with different messaging and then use the winner for your print ad.
-For my small text ad, I knew the text that performed well on both Facebook & AdWords, so I simply used that messaging.
+Even though you can’t test your print ad, you can run a small Google Ads campaign with different messaging and then use the winner for your print ad.
+For my small text ad, I knew the text that performed well on both Facebook & Ads, so I simply used that messaging.

 You have to present what your ad will look like – and send it over in certain format (usually JPG or PNG).
 Since it will actually be printed, you’ve got to work with inches/centimeters instead of pixels.
 And you have to take into account DPI for the printers.